 Here are two common ways that people get malware:

 - Downloads: Sometimes you download a program to let you do certain things online, but the program also contains bad software.
-Even though you can see and use the program you wanted, the other program can be running in the background.
+Even though you can see and use the program you wanted, the other program might be running in the background.
 These additional programs can do things like add toolbars or ads to your browser.

-- Extensions: Safe extensions that you have on your computer are sometimes purchased by malicious hackers.
+- Extensions: Safe extensions that you have on your computer are sometimes purchased by hackers.
 When they update the extension, they can install malware onto your computer.